 Tonhon Chonlatee Information

 GMMTV is a heavyweight in the BL world.
 It has produced numerous acclaimed dramas and launched many successful careers over the years.
 GMMTV is the leader in the Thai BL industry and possibly around the world.
-Some of its well-known works include SOTUS (2016), Theory of Love (2019), 2gether (2020), A Tale of Thousand Stars (2021), and Bad Buddy (2021), among many others.
+Some of its well-known works include SOTUS (2016), Theory of Love (2019), 2gether (2020), A Tale of Thousand Stars (2021), Bad Buddy (2021), and Last Twilight (2023), among many others.